cirosantilli/cpp-cheat/README.md

 The `=` sign is *not* optional!

-Doing just `make run` in those cases will run the default file.
+Doing just `make run` in those cases will run the default file: `main`.

-To print the generated assembly code to the screen use:

-    make asm RUN=cpp

-To get help on all options use:

-    make help

 ## Style